eghuro/crawlcheck/README.md

  - report_exporter
  - TexReporter

 payload:
-#if following URL is reached (exactly, no prefix or suffix)
+#if following URL is reached (exactly, no regex)
 #and request is to be made with a method specified, add provided
 #parameters into request
  -